Varuzhan97/STT-ENGINE-DATASET-IMPROVER/README.md

   * Channels number: 1(mono).
   * Sampling rate: 16000 Hz.

-The CSV files have the following fields:
+The CSV file have the following fields:
   * wav_filename: the path of the sample, either absolute or relative.
 Here, the importer produces relative paths.
   * wav_filesize: samples size given in bytes, used for sorting the data before training.
 Expects positive integer.
   * transcript: transcription target for the sample.